The Simons Observatory: Combining cross-spectral foreground cleaning with multitracer $B$-mode delensing for improved constraints on inflation: Abstract

 \section{Abstract}

 The Simons Observatory (SO), due to start full science operations in early 2025, aims to set tight constraints on inflationary physics by inferring the tensor-to-scalar ratio $r$ from measurements of CMB polarization $B$-modes.
 Its nominal design including three small-aperture telescopes (SATs) targets a precision $\sigma(r=0)\leq0.003$ without delensing.
-Achieving this goal and further reducing uncertainties requires a thorough understanding and mitigation of other sources of large-scale $B$-modes such as Galactic foregrounds and weak gravitational lensing.
-We present an analysis pipeline aiming to estimate $r$ by including delensing within a cross-spectral likelihood, and demonstrate it for the first time on SO-like simulations accounting for various levels of foreground complexity, inhomogeneous noise as well as partial sky coverage.
+Achieving this goal and further reducing uncertainties requires a thorough understanding and mitigation of other large-scale $B$-mode sources such as Galactic foregrounds and weak gravitational lensing.
+We present an analysis pipeline aiming to estimate $r$ by including delensing within a cross-spectral likelihood, and demonstrate it for the first time on SO-like simulations accounting for various levels of foreground complexity, inhomogeneous noise and partial sky coverage.
 As introduced in an earlier SO delensing paper, lensing $B$-modes are synthesised using internal CMB lensing reconstructions as well as Planck-like cosmic infrared background maps and LSST-like galaxy density maps.
-This $B$-mode template is then introduced into SO’s power-spectrum-based foreground-cleaning algorithm by extending the likelihood function to include all auto- and cross-spectra between the lensing template and the SAT $B$-modes.
+We then extend SO’s power-spectrum-based foreground-cleaning algorithm to include all auto- and cross-spectra between the lensing template and the SAT $B$-modes in the likelihood function.
 This allows us to constrain $r$ and the parameters of our foreground model simultaneously.
 Within this framework, we demonstrate the equivalence of map-based and cross-spectral delensing and use it to motivate an optimized pixel-weighting scheme for power spectrum estimation.
 We start by validating our pipeline in the simplistic case of uniform foreground spectral energy distributions (SEDs).
 In the absence of primordial $B$-modes, we find that the $1\sigma$ statistical uncertainty on $r$, $\sigma(r)$, decreases by 37\% as a result of delensing.
 Tensor modes at the level of $r=0.01$ are successfully detected by our pipeline.
 Even when using more realistic foreground models including spatial variations in the dust and synchrotron spectral properties, we obtain unbiased estimates of $r$ both with and without delensing by employing the moment-expansion method.
 In this case, uncertainties are increased due to the higher number of model parameters, and delensing-related improvements range between 27\% and 31\%.
 These results constitute the first realistic assessment of the delensing performance at SO’s nominal sensitivity level.